Beer Battered Vidalia Onion Rings Recipe

 Ok, maybe you don’t keep beer in the pantry, but most of us have flour and salt on hand.
 As for the beer, choose one that has a flavor that pleases you; usually, a pilsner or lager will work best.
 Yes, you can use a non-alcoholic beer if you prefer, although any alcohol in the beer disappears during cooking.

-The biggest contribution beer makes to the cause of light, and crispy onion rings are carbonization, not flavor.
+The biggest contribution beer makes to the cause of light, and crispy onion rings is carbonization, not flavor.
 The bubbles in the beer enhance the crispiness as they escape from the batter during frying.
 The carbonization in beer also makes the batter slightly more acidic, retarding the formation of gluten, and that helps keeps the batter from becoming tough.

 Whisk the beer, flour, and salt in a small bowl.
 I started with a cup of flour and beer and had batter left over.
 However, I needed enough batter to immerse each ring, so I don’t think I could have made any less.